vitejs/vite/docs/guide/troubleshooting.md

 ## Others

+### Module externalized for browser compatibility

+When you use a Node.js module, Vite will output the following warning.

+> Module "fs" has been externalized for browser compatibility.
+Cannot access "fs.readFile" in client code.

+This is because Vite does not automatically polyfill Node.js modules.

+We recommend avoiding Node.js modules for browser code to reduce the bundle size.
+Although you can add polyfills manually.

 ### Syntax Error / Type Error happens

 Vite cannot handle and does not support code that only runs on non-strict mode (sloppy mode).
 This is because Vite uses ESM and it is always [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) inside ESM.